hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 conceptual message must be consistent with the status, but the wording is allowed to be different (or in another language, for example).
-If the server is also including the HAPI error message in the HTTP status message (recommended, not required), the HTTP status wording should be as simialr as possible to the HAPI message wording.
+If the server is also including the HAPI error message in the HTTP status message (recommended, not required), the HTTP status wording should be as similar as possible to the HAPI message wording.

 The `capabilities` and `catalog` endpoints just need to indicate "1200 - OK" or